 Greenhouse Dome Cover Rules for Microgreen Growing

-If greenhouse dome covers are not removed in order to let stronger air circulation to occur, it is possible that seedlings will experience damping off.
+If greenhouse dome covers are not removed in order to let stronger air circulation occur, it is possible that seedlings will experience damping off.
 This disease occurs when fungus grows on an emerging seedling and causes it to rot and collapse.
-Essentially, damping off pathogens can cause crown rot or root rot in healthy plants.
+Essentially, damping-off pathogens can cause crown rot or root rot in healthy plants.

 These trays make growing and harvesting microgreens a snap.
 Get started today!